eslint/eslint/docs/rules/no-unused-vars.md

     myFunc();
 }, 50);

-// Only the second argument from the descructured array is used. function getY([, y]) {
+// Only the second argument from the destructured array is used. function getY([, y]) {
     return y;
 }